 With the rising costs of education expenses, which start at preschool, it’s a smart idea to start saving as soon as possible.
 The Coverdell ESA allows for a tax-advantaged way to cover some of these expenses.
 It’s important to note that contributions are irrespective of retirement savings plans.
 An ESA may be used in conjunction with these plans to save more money with tax benefits.

 There are a number of qualified education expenses the plan may be used for.
 These expenses can be found in detail on IRS Publication 970.
-Essentially, it covers tuition and fees, books and other supplies, computers and other technological products, tutoring and in some instances, room and board.
+Essentially, it covers tuition and fees, books and other supplies, computers and other technological products, tutoring, and in some instances, room and board.
 Lastly, ESA distribution must be less than the total amount of qualified expenses.
 If you withdraw too much, you will be penalized on the amount over these expenses.

-If you have, or are planning to have, children, it may in your best interest to start funding a Coverdell ESA.
+If you have, or are planning to have children, it may be in your best interest to start funding a Coverdell ESA.
 While the contribution limits are not substantial, the money will add up if you start early enough.
 Further, if you invest wisely, funds will grow much faster than in a regular savings account.

-You may already have an emergency fund, retirement account or even a Health Savings Account.
-Adding an ESA to the mix will help when you child starts going to school and the bills, from tuition to books, start adding up.
+You may already have an emergency fund, retirement account, or even a Health Savings Account.
+Adding an ESA to the mix will help when your child starts going to school and the bills, from tuition to books, start adding up.
 As with any account, it’s important to work with a financial planner to make sure you are doing all you can do to further your child’s education.